Understanding the Power of Your Front Brake for Better Control

 The front brake has more power because as we decelerate, our centre of mass moves forward relative to the front wheel.
 This additional weight on the front wheel provides more traction, and traction equals more stopping power.

-Relying on the rear brake only to slow you down will cause you to take longer to slow down, have less control over the bike, and skidding the rear wheel accelerates trail erosion.
+Relying on the rear brake only to slow you down will cause you to take longer to slow down and have less control over the bike.
+Skidding the rear wheel accelerates trail erosion.
 Proper body positioning, bracing, braking ratio, and selective braking will bring confidence into your relationship and the execution of your front brake.